loretoavoces/loretoavoces/README.md

-## Hi there, I´m Loreto Álvarez!! 👋
+## HI THERE, I´M LORETO ÁLVAREZ!! 👋
 <p>I´m a publicist and full-stack web developer.
 I just finished the web development bootcamp at Ironhack Madrid and now I'm improving everything I've learned on my own :robot: </p>

 ### A little more about me...